 The initial signs of laudanum addiction include:

 - Larger amounts are needed to relieve pain

 - Feeling sick if you’re not able to take laudanum for a long time

-- People around you expressing concern about your laudanum intake
+- People express concern about your laudanum intake

-If you or a loved one have an addiction, or if you are unsure do not hesitate to call for help and answers today.
-Addiction to any substance can be a scary thing that needs help.
+If you or a loved one have a laudanum addiction, or if you are unsure do not hesitate to call for help and answers today.